-Entry requirements | Ideally students will have achieved GCSE Spanish at grade 9-7.
+Entry requirements | Ideally students will have achieved GCSE Spanish at Grade 9-7.

 Additional costs | A possible theatre trip in February/March that costs in the region of £70.
-Optional Trip to 26 Spain in October half-term of Year 13 costing around £800.
+Optional Trip to Spain in October half-term of Year 13 costing around £800.

-Year One Assessment Content Details Paper 1: Listening, reading and writing Listening and responding to spoken passages from a range of contexts.
+Year One Year One Assessment Content Details Paper 1: Listening, reading and writing Listening and responding to spoken passages from a range of contexts.
 Reading and responding to a variety of texts written for different purposes.
 Translation into English (minimum 70 word passage).
 Written exam: one hour, 45 minutes.
 90 marks (45% of AS Level).
 Paper 2: Writing Translation into Spanish (minimum 70 word passage).
 Either one question in Spanish on a set text from a choice of two questions OR one question in Spanish on a set film from a choice of two questions.
 Written exam: one hour, 30 minutes.
 50 marks (25% of AS Level).
 Paper 3: Speaking Discussion of two sub-themes (6-7 minutes on each) with the discussion based on a stimulus card for each sub-theme.
 Oral exam: 12-14 minutes.
-60 marks (30% of AS Level) Year Two Assessment Content Details Paper 1: Listening, reading and writing Listening and responding to spoken passages from a range of contexts.
+60 marks (30% of AS Level)

+Year Two Assessment Assessment Content Details Paper 1: Listening, reading and writing Listening and responding to spoken passages from a range of contexts.
 Reading and responding to a variety of texts written for different purposes.
 Translation into English Translation into Spanish (minimum 100 word passages for each).
 Written exam: two hours, 30 minutes.
 100 marks (50% of A Level).
 Paper 2: Writing Either one question in Spanish on a set text from a choice of two and one question in Spanish on a set film from a choice of two OR two questions in Spanish on set texts from a choice of two on each text.
 Written exam: two hours.
 80 marks (20% of A Level).
-Discussion of a sub-theme with the discussion based on a stimulus card Oral exam:
+Paper 3: Speaking Discussion of a sub-theme with the discussion based on a stimulus card (5-6 minutes).
+Presentation (2 minutes) and discussion (9-10 minutes) of the Individual Research Project.
+Oral exam: 21-23 minutes.

-21-23 minutes.

 60 marks (30% of A Level).